In this article:

 To start the day, Dr. G usually eats a bowl of steel-cut oatmeal topped with berries and banana slices (bananas are a great prebiotic).
-On weekends, when he has more time, Dr. G opts for a vegetable omelet with spinach, mushrooms, diced tomatoes, and onions and enjoys a slice of 100% whole-grain toast and honey on the side.
+On weekends, when he has more time, Dr. G opts for a vegetable omelet with spinach, mushrooms, diced tomatoes, and onions and enjoys a slice of 100% whole-grain toast with honey on the side.

 Oh, and even though too much caffeine can wreak havoc on your body, don’t feel too bad about your daily cup of Joe — even Dr. G enjoys his morning java!
-Dr. G enjoys a cup of coffee most weekdays and drinks a pot of Early Grey or green tea on the weekends.
+Dr. G enjoys a cup of coffee most weekdays and drinks a pot of Earl Grey or green tea on the weekends.

 Lunch for Happy Microbes